DeskproApps/jira/SETUP.md

 [![](/docs/assets/setup/jira-setup-05.png)](/docs/assets/setup/jira-setup-05.png)

 After creating the API token, reveal it by clicking the "eye" icon.
-Copy the API for a later step.
+Copy the API key for a later step.
 It's **important that you keep your secret API token safe**.

 [![](/docs/assets/setup/jira-setup-06.png)](/docs/assets/setup/jira-setup-06.png)